Danielle Bregoli: ‘Cash Me Outside’ Girl Has X-Rated Facetime With Kodak Black

 The video was posted just days after Bregoli got in some real-life trouble during a flight at LAX.
 The “Cash me outside” girl got into a fight with another passenger there and ended up getting kicked off the plane, TMZ noted.

 “We’ve learned Danielle Bregoli and her mom were boarding a Spirit Airlines flight out of LAX last night… when Mom got into a dispute with a female passenger.
-We’re told Danielle’s mother was struggling to put her carry-on bag in the overhead, because she’s wearing a walking cast for an injured foot… and the wait wasn’t sitting well with the third party.
+We’re told Danielle’s mother was struggling to put her carry-on bag in the overhead, because she’s wearing a walking cast for an injured foot… and the wait wasn’t sitting well with the third party.”

-“Danielle says the other woman put her hands on her mom’s throat, and that’s why she had to “cold-cock” the impatient passenger.”
+“Danielle says the other woman put her hands on her mom’s throat, and that’s why she had to ‘cold-cock’ the impatient passenger.”

 And Kodak Black is no stranger to controversy himself.
 The rapper is fresh out of a several week stint in jail after being picked up on charges that he sexually assaulted a woman after a concert last summer.
 Kodak Black was released in December after posting $100,000 bond and is still awaiting trial, the Sun-Sentinel reported.